undavide/fs/Frequency Separation 2021.md

 **This is true for 8bit documents only**.

-Given the particular nature of 15bit + 1 of nominally 16bit documents, there are 32769 values in the (0, 32768) range, there's no need to _fake_ the white subtraction.
-The White used is in fact the proper 32768.
+For 16bit documents, given their particular nature of 15bit + 1, there are 32769 values in the (0, 32768) range, hence no need to tweak the white subtraction.
+In fact, the used value is the proper 32768.

 ![](img/PS_LL2.jpg)